Summary

 - Your surgeon

-- Australian Red Cross Blood Service Tel.
-13 14 95 – to make an appointment to donate blood or for more information
+- Australian Red Cross Lifeblood Tel.
+13 14 95 - to make an appointment to donate blood or for more information

-- Blood Matters consumer information, Department of Health and Human Services, Victoria Government.
+- Blood matters consumer information, Department of Health, Victorian Government.